BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find A Campaigns Aggregated Metrics.md

 # Problem Statement

-You have a contact list id and want to get a summary of common metrics for my email campaign, such as Opens, Clicks, Bounces, Unsubscribes, etc.
+You have a contact list id and want to get a summary of common metrics for your email campaign, such as Opens, Clicks, Bounces, Unsubscribes, etc.

 ## Prerequisites